 For the commissioning and operation of the QPLANT, SCK CEN will provide pure helium gas (with all impurity levels lower than 50 ppm by volume) in the gas helium storage tanks.

 The Contractor shall provide the necessary helium to be used during the installation and pre- commissioning phases including leak tests and conditioning of the QPLANT circuits.

+Interface with LHe (ad-hoc) user and associated helium recovery

 Liquid Nitrogen (LN2)